khoitd1997/Multimeter_TivaC/README.md

 # Tiva Multimeter

-Basic Multimeter using tiva devboard with FreeRTOS as RTOS
+Basic Multimeter using tiva devboard

 ## Features

-Features:

-- PC communication: sending data to the host machine wirelessly or through usb
-- Electrical Measurement type:
+- Measurement Type:
-    - Voltage: Voltage divider for DC, full-bridge rectifier circuit for AC
+  - Voltage: voltage divider for DC, full-bridge rectifier circuit for AC
   - Current: use INA169 Adafruit breakout board
-    - Resistance: Use voltage divider
+  - Resistance: use voltage divider
-- Display: OLED display using SSD1306
+- Display: oled display using SSD1306 with support for smooth startup animations
+- Data Logging: transfer data to the host machine through HC-05(classic Bluetooth) at 115200 Baud
-- Misc Features:
+- Extra Features:
-    - RTC for time keeping: DS1307 breakout from Adafruit
+  - Real Time Clock: ds3231 module
-    - Temperature, humidity: HTU21D from sparkfun
+  - Temperature, humidity: htu21d from Sparkfun

+## General Design

+The multimeter uses FreeRTOS to efficiently manage various tasks, tasks usually expose a subscriber interface where other tasks can subscribe for new data(such as display task subscribing for voltage data).
+Task list:

+- Core Sensor: responsible to sampling data such as voltage, current, resistance.
+The AC voltage sensor is the most demanding with sampling frequency at ```500 Hz``` in addition to bandpass filter for noise reduction
+- Extra Sensor: run at fairly low priority and at least once per minute to update time as well as temperature/humidity
+- Bluetooth: listen for new data from core sensors and send data through UART to Bluetooth module(as long as bandwidth is available)
+- Display: listen to changes in data or user input to redraw or draw new widgets
+- User Input: this is not a FreeRTOS task but rather a set of interrupt handler that triggers on user input and notify other tasks of the changes.
+State management is done here whenever possible to avoid code duplication across tasks

 ## Pin Allocations